Was There An Elmiron Class Action Lawsuit Over Eye Problems?

 Introduced by Janssen Pharmaceuticals in 1996, the prescription drug Elmiron (pentosan polysulfate sodium or PPS) is a medication for individuals suffering from “interstitial cystitis” (IC), which involves severe bladder pressure, bladder pain and sometimes pelvic pain.
 Impacting more than one million people throughout the United States, interstitial cystitis is part of a spectrum of diseases commonly referred to as “bladder pain syndrome” and is most common among women.

-While it was sold as a safe and effective drug for bladder and pelvic pain caused by IC, growing research suggests that there is a link between side effects of Elmiron and macular degeneration, or other eye disease that results in irreversible retina damage, vision loss and blindness.
+While it was sold as a safe and effective drug for bladder and pelvic pain caused by IC, research suggested that there is a link between side effects of Elmiron and macular degeneration, or other eye disease that results in irreversible retina damage, vision loss and blindness.

 How does the prescription drug Elmiron work?